 (d) Increased attraction between the molecules.

-Explanation: With increase in temperature, viscosity of liquid decreases as the average kinetic energy of the molecules increases.
+Explanation: With an increase in temperature, a liquid’s viscosity decreases as the molecules’ average kinetic energy increases.

 Q.27.The graphite rods in the nuclear reactor